Toman-Group/Escrow/c2c-providers/README.md

-# Escrow API Usage Guide
+# Escrow API Usage Guide - C2C Platforms

 This guide provides instructions about how to integrate Toman Escrow service into your C2C platform.
 You can checkout our API references for further details in the link below